 I mean, that's pretty interesting.

-That's according to the Department of Defense, if you're wondering where I got the numbers from.
+That's according to the Department of Defense.

 You know, we see how tough that is.

-But if you have armed protesters now storming an Iranian military base, attacking police stations, and if they now, as I have been reporting, chanting death to the mullahs, and that these protests are now spreading, this is the opportunity of a lifetime, and that could change the every single dynamic in that part of the world now for forever in a good way.
+But if you have armed protesters now storming an Iranian military base, attacking police stations, and if they now, as I have been reporting, chanting death to the mullahs, and that these protests are now spreading, this is the opportunity of a lifetime, and that could change every single dynamic in that part of the world now for forever, in a good way.

 I think that would be a great thing.